 "You guys may not be following the internet like I do." former president Trump

-Another pair of web-related terms that causes confusion is 'web developer' and ‘web designer'.
-A web developer creates web pages for clients to interact with on the World Wide Web but they also - mainly! - develop the back-end protocols and processes that allow websites to function.
+Other web-related terms that can cause confusion are ‘web designer’ and ‘web developer’.
+A web developer creates pages on websites where businesses and their clients can interact, but they also develop back-end processes and protocols that allow websites to function.

-A Bit of Web Development Background
+A Web Development Background

 Enter Sir Tim Berners-Lee.

 Find what python is used for? on Superprof

 During 1990, Berners-Lee pleaded with the management of the European Organisation for Nuclear Research to see the full extent of the possibilities that he was proposing.
 By the end of the year, Berners-Lee had everything in place to make the service available to the public.
 From transfer protocols, server software and languages, his innovations are still at the heart of web development today.